DoNOF/DoNOF-Documentation/docs/input.rst

 Geometry Optimization
 ---------------------

+Related with the previous section, for geometry optimization (RUNTYP=OPTGEO) it is strongly recommended to set USENAG=T and thereby use the conjugate gradient algorithm to find the equilibrium geometry.
+In fact, the latter has proven to be much more accurate than LBFGS for this task.

 LBFGS: good for large, but lacks precision

 Only information about the initial and final points is printed in the output file ("name-of-the-molecule.out") in geometry optimization calculations (RUNTYP=OPTGEO).
 For more printing in this file ($NOFINP namelist section) set NPRINT=2 in the input file before runing DoNOF.